 The vessel may be re-pressurised, when necessary, using a suitable pump.
-When checking the air charge pressure, the water in the heating system must be cold and the system pressure reduced to zero.
+When checking the air pressure, the water in the heating system must be cold and the system pressure reduced to zero.

-- 2. Check that the cap on the automatic air vent on the primary store is open one turn.
-Refer to Figure 5-1. - Ensure that the flexible filling loop is connected between the double check valve (on the cold water pipe) and the filling point on the drain cock connection in the lower right corner of the boiler.
+Check that the small cap (or screw) on all air vents is open at least one turn.
+The cap (or screw) remains in this position from now on.

-Also ensure that the shut off valves on both the double check valve and the fill point are closed.

-Note that these valves are open when the operating lever is in line with the valve, and closed when it is at right angles to it

-- 4. Open the shut off valve on the fill point valve. - Gradually open the shut off valve on the double check valve until water is heard to flow into the system from the cold water supply. - When the needle of the pressure gauge is between 0.5 and 1.0 bar, close the shut off valve on the double check valve. - 7.
-Vent each radiator in turn, starting with the lowest one in the system, to remove air. - 8.
-Open each of the manual air vents in turn to vent the boiler and boiler pipework.
-See Figure 5-1. - Vent the pump.
-Refer to Section 7.3, Appendix A2 and Appendix A3 (as appropriate). - Continue to fill the system until the pressure is 1.5 bar.
+- Ensure that the flexible filling loop is connected and that the double check shut off valve connecting it to the water supply is closed.
+A valve is open when the operating lever is in line with the valve, and closed when it is at right angles to it. - 4.
+Open the fill point valve. - Gradually open the double check valve from the water supply until water is heard to flow. - 6.
+When the needle of the pressure gauge is between 0.5 and 1.0 bar, close the valve. - Vent each radiator in turn, starting with the lowest one in the system, to remove air. - 8.
+Continue to fill the system until the pressure gauge indicates between 0.5 and 1.0 bar.
 Close the fill point valve.

-The system fill pressure (cold) should be 0.2 - 0.3 bar greater than the vessel air charge pressure.

-Refer to the Domestic Heating Design Guide for further information if required.

-- 11. Repeat steps 7 to 9 as required until system is full of water at 1.5 bar and vented. - Water may be released from the system by manually operating the safety valve until the system design pressure is obtained. - Close the shut off valves on the fill point and double check valves and disconnect the filling loop. - 14.
-Leave the cap open one turn on the automatic air vent on the primary store. - Check the system for water soundness, rectifying where necessary. - 16.
-Set the heating switch on the boiler control panel to OFF.
-Set the hot water switch to constant and switch the boiler ON.
-Refer to Figure 1-2 for control panel details. - Allow the boiler to run until the primary store is heated and the burner switches off. - 18.
-Note the system pressure using the red marker on the pressure gauge.
-Then vent the boiler by using the manual air vents on the boiler pipework in turn. - Re-check the system pressure and top up to get back to the pressure noted in step 18 above.
+The system fill pressure (cold) should be 0.2 - 0.3 bar greater than the vessel charge pressure - giving typical system fill pressures of approx 0.5 bar for a bungalow and 1.0 bar for a two storey house. - Refer to the Domestic Heating Design Guide for further information if required. - Repeat steps 5 to 7 as required until system is full of water at the correct pressure and vented. - Water may be released from the system by manually operating the safety valve until the system design pressure is obtained. - Close the fill point and double check valves either side of the filling loop and disconnect the loop. - Check the system for water soundness, rectifying where necessary.